yonoteam/DeepIsaHOL/README.md

 The project currently offers:
   1. proof data retrieving capabilities fron Isabelle libraries
-  2. a read-eval-print-loop interface for Isabelle in scala and python
+  2. a read-eval-print-loop interface for Isabelle in Scala and Python
+  3. a Python training loop for Hugging Face T5 models for conditional generation

 ## Instalation